-Principle Corporate Governance best practice Compliance How we comply recommendation (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (i) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (ii) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+1 - T = transforming lives Principle Corporate Governance best practice recommendation Compliance How we comply (b) through its board or a committee of the board set measurable objectives for achieving gender diversity in the composition of its board, senior executives and workforce generally; (c) disclose in relation to each reporting period: (1) the measurable objectives set for that period to achieve gender diversity; (2) the entity's progress towards achieving those objectives; and (3) either: (i) the respective proportions of men and women on the board, in senior executive positions and across the whole workforce (including how the entity has defined "senior executive" for these purposes); or (ii) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
 If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of each gender within a specified period.
-Opportunity Policy (which forms part of its Employee Handbook) and its Nominations and Corporate Governance Committee Charter, set out the Company's policy to provide equal employment opportunities to all employees and applicants in all Company facilities without regard to race, colour, religious creed, sex, national origin, ancestry, citizenship status, pregnancy, childbirth, physical disability, mental and / or intellectual disability, age, military status or status as a Vietnam-era or special disabled veteran, marital status, registered domestic partner or civil union status, gender (including sex stereotyping and gender identity or expression), medical condition (including, but not limited to, cancer related or HIV/AIDS related), genetic information, or sexual orientation in accordance with applicable federal, state and local laws.
-The Company's Code of Ethics and Business Conduct and the Nominations and Corporate Governance Committee Charter are each disclosed on the Company's website (www.avitamedical.com).
+Employee Handbook) and its Nominating and Corporate Governance Committee Charter, set out the Company's policy to provide equal employment opportunities to all employees and applicants in all Company facilities without regard to race, colour, religious creed, sex, national origin, ancestry, citizenship status, pregnancy, childbirth, physical disability, mental and / or intellectual disability, age, military status or status as a Vietnam-era or special disabled veteran, marital status, registered domestic partner or civil union status, gender (including sex stereotyping and gender identity or expression), medical condition (including, but not limited to, cancer related or HIV/AIDS related), genetic information, or sexual orientation in accordance with applicable federal, state and local laws.
+The Company's Code of Ethics and Business Conduct and the Nominating and Corporate Governance Committee Charter are each disclosed on the Company's website (www.avitamedical.com).
 The Code of Ethics and Business Conduct confirms that the Company is committed to establishing measurable objectives for achieving gender diversity across the business and reviewing, at least annually, those measurable objectives and the Company's progress towards achieving those objectives.
 The Company's Equal Employment Opportunity Policy applies to all terms and conditions of employment including, but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.
 The table below provides actual data on gender diversity that currently exists within the Avita group.
-Actual Number Women 46 46.7% employed in whole organisation Women in 3 50.0% Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-If the entity was in the S&P / ASX 300 Index at the commencement of the reporting period, the measurable objective for achieving gender diversity in the composition of its board should be to have not less than 30% of its directors of achieving gender diversity across the business and reviewing, at least annually, those measurable objectives and the Company's progress towards achieving those objectives.
-The Company's Equal Employment Opportunity Policy applies to all terms and conditions of employment including, but not limited to, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.
-The table below provides actual data on gender Number % Women 46 46.7% employed in whole organisation
+Number % Women 60 46.9%% employed in whole organisation Women in 5 36% senior (5 out of 14 executive roles)